New Webinar: The 6 Hidden Patterns of History

 Tickets can be purchased here.

 Sessions take place on Saturdays and Sundays in November, 19:00-21:00 CET.
+All sessions will be recorded and made available shortly thereafter.
 Here’s the program:

 Weekend One: The 6 Hidden Patterns of History (and why they’ve been so difficult to spot)